Mobile virtual network operator: Brazil

 In Brazil, MVNOs are regulated by Anatel, the Brazilian Agency of Telecommunications, in November 2010.
 As of September 2014 the combined market share of all Brazilian MVNOs was just 0.04%.

 Asia

 India

 In India, the Telecom Department under the Ministry of Communications and Information Technology, accepted a recommendation from the national telecom regulator, Telecom Regulatory Authority of India, to permit VNOs in the country, and announced the grant of a unified license for Virtual Network Operators on 31 May 2016.
 VNOs have formed an association to represent current regulatory issues impacting their MVNO business viability.

 Jordan

 Jordan's top watchdog issued its first MVNO regulations in 2008, facilitating the creation of the first MVNO in the Arab world in 2010.

 Saudi Arabia

-The Saudi government is making preparations to permit MVNO services in the country.
+In 2015 the Saudi government made preparations to permit MVNO services in the country.
+MVNO providers include Virgin Mobile Saudi Arabia.

 Thailand

 The MVNO market in Thailand has faced severe challenges due to regulatory issues and failure to enforce network access rules.
 In 2009, five MVNOs were originally licensed to operate on the 2100 MHz 3G network of state telecom service TOT Public Company Limited (TOT).
 The vast majority of licensed MVNOs have failed to launch or sustain operations.

 As of August 2025, the remaining domestic MVNOs had ceased operations.
 This collapse has been attributed to the National Broadcasting and Telecommunications Commission's (NBTC) failure to enforce regulations requiring dominant Mobile Network Operators (MNOs) to allocate capacity and provide fair access, leading to an effectively non-competitive market dominated by the remaining major carriers.
 Despite this, the NBTC announced plans in early 2024 to create four new regional MVNOs by 2026, including a scheme called "One Region, One Mobile Virtual Network Operator," with plans to limit MNO ownership in these new entities to a maximum of 25%.